-Brazil – the heart of South America – and this itinerary covers the best parts.
+Brazil is the heart of South America – and this itinerary covers the best parts including some of the best gay nightlife.
 Starting in Rio De Janeiro you’ll find a vibrant city of colour.
 You’ll visit the beautiful Iguazu Falls as well as fun São Paulo.
 Add nature, culture, a great arts and party scene to gorgeous beaches and you will ask yourself: why have I never been?

 Day 1: Rio De Janeiro